mikemcbride/dotfiles/README.md

 ### Logins

 - Sign in to 1Password and add the browser extension.
-- Set Firefox as your default browser and log in to sync bookmarks/preferences.
+- Download and install Arc and log in there
 - You'll need to set up a new GitHub Personal Access Token to access GitHub from the command line.
 - Open any file in vim and run `:PackerInstall` to install all plugins